iHuman-Lab/mosaic/README.md

 <div align="center">

-# 🚁 Rescue-Grid
+# 🧩 MOSAIC

-### *Search.
-Navigate.
-Rescue.*
+### *A Modular System for Adaptive Human–AI Collaboration*

-A Search and Rescue simulation environment where every second counts!
+A grid-based Search and Rescue simulation platform for studying human–AI teaming, where every second counts!

 Built on top of [MiniGrid](https://github.com/Farama-Foundation/Minigrid) 🎮